 Sarah now works in a dedicated national stem cell transplant centre within NHS Greater Glasgow and Clyde and specialises in haemato-oncology and ATMPs.

-Sarah is involved in the E&T subcommittee, is the lead of the BOPA Digital SACT Verification Passport Pillar and she is a member of the Community Pharmacy and Primary Care subcommittee.
+Sarah is involved in the E&T subcommittee and is the lead of the BOPA Digital SACT Verification Passport Pillar.

 Sarah is passionate about E&T, service development and the optimisation of cross sector working.